 How far will I walk?

 Treebath’s walks are typically on marked trails and range from ¼ mile to 1.5 miles depending on the chosen program.
-While, some parts of Treebath’s sessions are on natural and uneven terrain, Treebath take into consideration the abilities of all participants.
+While some parts of Treebath’s sessions are on naturally uneven terrain, Treebath takes into consideration the abilities of all participants.

 What if it rains?

 Treebath’s programs are rain or shine.
 Rain often enhances sensory experience and makes for some of our most memorable walks.
 Please be sure to dress properly by reading about What to Wear.